Maya ballgame: Gameplay

 The rules seem to have changed over the centuries.

 Certainly two teams played against each other.
 The number of players varied between 2 and 6 players per team.
 Sometimes, an additional person is seen in the illustrations, who is believed to be a referee.
 The game was played for 2 weeks.

 A rubber ball was always used.
 Its size and weight varied over the centuries.
 Most historians assume a weight of 3–4 kg and a size of a skittle ball (110–130 mm).
 The existence of a caoutchouc tree was necessary to produce the ball.
 These trees were found in the tropical regions in the Maya territories.

 The ball was put in motion by action of the right hip, the right elbow, and the right knee, and was not permitted to touch the ground.
 It could be passed between players in each team by propulsion by those body parts.
 The aim was to move the ball back to the opposite team, preferably through the ring.
 The goal of the opposition (what today might be termed ‘the defense’) was to force the offense to lose control and to allow the ball to touch the ground.
 The stone ring was an innovation of the late-classic and early post-classic periods, as seen in Chichén Itzá.

 The usual dress for players is known from iconographic and figural findings.
 These show leather protection mainly at the hips and the chest, but sometimes also at the knees and the arms, though very seldom at the feet.
 The clothing was used to protect against the impact of the ball.
 The protected parts of the body were used to strike the ball.
-Some players would wear head dresses (like deer heads) for ritual reasons.
+Some players would wear headdresses (like deer heads) for ritual reasons.

 Physical aspects of the ballgame

 Despite variations in game-play over the centuries, it would appear that the physical exertion required was most similar to those of soccer or tennis.
-Most likely, the players of ballgame manifested heart rate and blood pressure responses consistent with physical loads of light/moderate intensity, in the range of 4.5–5.5 METs.
+Most likely, the players of the ballgame manifested heart rate and blood pressure responses consistent with physical loads of light/moderate intensity, in the range of 4.5–5.5 METs.
 This supports the theory that cardiovascular demands of popular sports have remained relatively similar through several millennia.